 People just don’t want to tolerate discomfort, even if they have a guarantee it’s temporary.

 Getting into shape is a prime example.
 Unhealthy people tend to know that getting into shape requires eating healthy, and physical exercise.
 The failure to act isn’t caused by a lack of information.
 It stems from an unwillingness to feel uncomfortable.
 Eating healthy is uncomfortable.
-Working out causes physical pain.
+Working out causes physical pain which can be easily treated at a Pain Management Clinic Raleigh.
 Both of these are a struggle, and only when you choose to accept that the process is not going to be comfortable can you get into shape.